microeinhundert/radonis/packages/radonis/README.md

 console.log(manifest) // => `{ props: {}, flashMessages: {}, locale: 'en', messages: {}, routes: {}, route: {} }`
 ```

 > Please note that the manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
-On the client the manifest only includes data actually needed for client-side hydration.
+If your use case requires having the same manifest on client and server, set `limitManifest` to `false` in the Radonis config.

 ### useRoute (Server and client)